top of page

 Academic Difficulties

-Things are getting tricky because my son's grades have been pretty bad, showing he's not really putting in the effort or staying focused.
-Thankfully, the twins are managing to keep an A/B average.
-His dad isn't helping either, which is part of why we decided not to take him on the trip.
-We're going to be away for two weeks, and I've told my kids over and over to talk to their teachers about missing school and get ready for when they go back.
-But none of them seem to take this seriously.
-I ended up letting the school know about our trip to avoid any issues, but it's frustrating that my kids don't see how important it is to stay on top of their schoolwork.
-When I mentioned my son's bad grades to my ex, he just brushed it off, saying it's "only the beginning of the quarter," even though his grades were just as bad last quarter.
-This attitude doesn't help with the problems that have been going on for too long.
-My son promised to work on his behavior and grades this year, but he's already been suspended for acting out, which has been a pattern throughout his school years.
-He's really into girls and hanging out with friends, and that's where his attention goes.
+My son's grades aren't great because he's not putting in the effort or staying focused, while the twins are doing fine with A/B averages.
+His dad doesn't really care, which is part of why we didn't take him on our two-week trip.
+I've told my kids over and over to talk to their teachers about missing school, but they don't seem to take it seriously.
+I let the school know about our trip to avoid any issues, but it's annoying that my kids don't make schoolwork a priority.
+My ex just brushes off our son's bad grades, saying it's "only the beginning of the quarter," even though we had the same problems last quarter.
+My son promised to do better with his behavior and grades, but he's already been suspended for acting up, which keeps happening.
+He's more into girls and hanging out with friends than focusing on school.

-I remember a wild incident back in 8th grade (he's in 11th now) when he climbed onto a second-story ledge because his friends dared him, showing he didn't care much about safety.
-His recent suspension didn't come with any real consequences, which just makes him think he can get away with stuff.
-While I appreciate that he wants to stand up for others, he often goes about it the wrong way, causing more trouble than good.
-I've worked hard to teach him positivity and compassion, but the environment at his dad's place is full of negativity and complicated views, making it really tough.
+Back in 8th grade, he climbed onto a second-story ledge on a dare, not really caring about safety.
+His latest suspension didn't have any real consequences, making him think he can just get away with stuff.
+Even though he tries to stand up for others, he often ends up causing more trouble.
+I've taught him to be positive and caring, but the negative vibe at his dad's place makes it tough.

 Two Different Perspectives